 Library records that are deemed confidential are covered by New York State Law signed on June 13, 1988 (NYS CPL 4509).
 These records are related to the circulation of library materials that contain names or other personally identifying details regarding the users of public, free association, school, college and university libraries and library systems, of this state, including but not limited to records related to the circulation of library materials, computer database searches, interlibrary loan transactions, reference queries, requests, or the use of audio-visual materials, films or records.
 These records shall be confidential and shall not be disclosed except that such records may be disclosed upon the request or consent of the user or pursuant to subpoena, court order or where otherwise required by statute.

 Revisions

 WLS reserves the right to change or modify this privacy statement at any time.
 If WLS revises this privacy statement, changes will be posted on the WLS homepage.

-Last approved: September 29, 2020
+Last approved: TBD